nchin212/Credit_Card_Fraud_Detection/credit.md

 ## Synopsis

 Credit card companies handle numerous credit card transactions each day and there could be some cases of fraudulent transactions, where customers are charged for items they did not purchase.
 As such, it is important for companies to detect these fraudulent transactions to improve customer security and build up customer confidence in the company.
-In this project, we will explore some methods to resolve data imbalance and use logistic regression to classify the transactions as safe or fraudulent.
+In this project, we will explore some methods to resolve data imbalance and use logistic regression, random forest and adaboost to classify the transactions as safe or fraudulent.

 ## Data

-The dataset is taken from Kaggle and can be obtained [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).

-The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+The dataset is taken from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+It contains transactions made by credit cards in September 2013 by European cardholders.
+Due to confidentiality issues, Kaggle is unable to provide the original features and more background information about the data.
 Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
+The feature 'Amount' is the transaction amount.
 The feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 ## Loading in the Data